budhwarstuti/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](./Resources/Outcomes_vs_Goals.png)

 * The percentage of successful projects was highest for projects with budget lesser than $5000.
+* The percentage of successful projects was least for projects with budget $25000-$35000 and greater than $45000.
 * No campaings were canceled in this category of 'Theater'.

 ### **Challenges**